insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2021-08-09-processflow-listing-page.md

 ### Usability for the SUB/CHILD Folder

 * Only **Process Flow** folder will have three horizontal dots (...) that will enable the you to create new child folders.
-* Every created folder will have the option - `create a New Child Folder, Rename & delete`.
 * Name of a folder cannot be same if created on same level.
 However, folder name can remain same if created on different level.

 ### Steps to create Child Folders inside Process Flow Folder